Using Freqtrade with Docker¶

 ft_userdata) when using the above configuration.

-user_data/strategies/ - and add the Strategy class name to the
+- Add the Strategy' class name to the

 SampleStrategy is there for your reference and give you ideas for your own strategy.

-Please always backtest the strategy and use dry-run for some time before risking real money!
+Please always backtest your strategy and use dry-run for some time before risking real money!